Tart Cherry Pie and Pretty Simple Decoration with Eurasian Vibe

 Cherry cake decoration with sugar and dough crumbs

 Lushome shares a tart cherry pie recipe and simple, elegant decoration idea that blends the gorgeous look, Eurasian vibe, and unique taste into the spectacular and original desserts.
-Farmers harvest sour cherries in July, but you can’t find them fresh unless you live in one of the growing regions in Europe, Asia or the USA.
+Farmers harvest sour cherries in July and early August, but you can’t find them fresh unless you live in one of the growing regions.
 Look for dried or frozen tart cherries and savor.

 Sour cherries soothe pain, fight insomnia, inflammation, arthritis, help recovery after workouts, reduce swelling, regulate metabolism, help lose weight, boost immunity, and block cancer cell growth.
-If you decide to have a dessert, the tart cherry treats, juice or dried snacks are ideal choices for your and your family.
+If you decide to have a dessert, the tart cherry treats, juice, or dried snacks are ideal choices for you and your family.

 200g melted butter (or 125 g of oil) 1 cup sour cream